Charles Hodge

 Charles Hodge (December 27, 1797 – June 19, 1878) was a Reformed Presbyterian theologian and principal of Princeton Theological Seminary between 1851 and 1878.

 He was a leading exponent of the Princeton Theology, an orthodox Calvinist theological tradition in America during the 19th century.
-He argued strongly for the authority of the Bible as the Word of God.
+He advocated for the authority of the Bible as the Word of God.
 Many of his ideas were adopted in the 20th century by Fundamentalists and Evangelicals.